MattCollins84/rethinkdb-questions/README.md

 To start the app, `node app.js`, and you should be able to access it via http://localhost:3000

-### ES6 Compatibility

-The Javascript used by this app on the front-end utilises some ES6 functionality, so it is advised that you make sure you are using a current version of your browser of choice!
-For compatibility, [check here](http://kangax.github.io/compat-table/es6/).

 ## The App

 The app itself is designed to be used with an audience, and is very simple.